Dani García (footballer, born 1974): International career

-García made his Spain national team debut against Italy in an 18 November 1998 friendly match in Salerno (2–2), and represented the country at the 1996 Summer Olympics in Atlanta, Georgia.
+García made his Spain national team debut against Italy in an 18 November 1998 friendly in Salerno (2–2).
+He represented the country at the 1996 Summer Olympics in Atlanta, Georgia.

-Previously, he helped the under-17s win the UEFA European Championship (then under-16) in 1991, and finish runner-up at the FIFA World Cup in the same year.
+Previously, García helped the under-17s win the UEFA European Championship (then under-16) in 1991 and finish runner-up at the FIFA World Cup in the same year.

 Career statistics

 Scores and results list Spain's goal tally first, score column indicates score after each García goal.